fire1ce/3os.org/docs/infrastructure/synology/disable-dms-listening-on-80-443-ports.md

 Synology NAS (DSM) is a network storage device, with some additional features like native support for virtualization, and docker support.
 One of the issues is that the default ports 80 and 443 are used by the web server even if you change the default ports of the Synology's DSM to other ports.
-In some cases, you want to use these ports for other purposes, such as a reverse proxy as an entry point for the web serivces.
+In some cases, you want to use these ports for other purposes, such as a reverse proxy as an entry point for the web services.
 The following steps will help you to free the default ports 80 and 443 on the Synology NAS (DSM) for other purposes.

 ## Configure the Synology NAS (DSM) to Listen on Other Ports